What to Know About Mortgage Insurance

 How Long do you Have to Pay Mortgage Insurance?

 It depends.
-One option may be available is to pay the lender an up-front premium at closing that covers the full cost of the insurance.
-Another possible option is to have the insurance combined with your mortgage payment and paid on a monthly basis.
+One option that may be available is to pay the lender an up-front premium at closing that covers the full cost of the insurance.
+Another possible option is to have the insurance combined with your mortgage payment and paid monthly.